-Section 4 is non-normative and contains discussions of problems with the existing GSS-API that the authors have found, but have not had time to work out solutions for.
+Section 4 contains discussions of problems with the existing GSS-API that the authors have found, but have not had time to work out solutions for.

 Section 5 contains security considerations.

 Section 6 contains C-bindings for the API extensions.